canpe/AngularJS-Examples/README.md

 # AngularJS - Examples
-_Disclaimer: This examples are based on Dan Wahlin website where you can reach via https://weblogs.asp.net/dwahlin/video-tutorial-angularjs-fundamentals-in-60-ish-minutes_
+_Disclaimer: This examples are based on Dan Wahlin website where can be reachable via https://weblogs.asp.net/dwahlin/video-tutorial-angularjs-fundamentals-in-60-ish-minutes_

 **Agenda**